 Applicants from other countries must apply for admission, provide official transcripts from their high schools and any colleges they have attended, and all school test scores, school-leaving examinations, or country-wide standardized tests.
+18

 Students are required to submit their academic transcripts to World Education Services (WES) or INCRED for evaluation.
 In addition, international students should submit scores that provide evidence of language proficiency.
+If an international student does not meet the required score, they will be required to be considered for probational acceptance by the Admission Committee.
 Sterling College does not offer English as a Second Language (ESL) courses.
 Listed are acceptable forms of evidence students can provide: